Jacob-Gruver/workbook/src/reflections/wk2/03-Day.md

 ## What better whay to debug code in javascript than to console log it?

 The better practice for debugging your code is by implementing the javascriptdebug pane within your dev tools.
+Dev tools have a built in feature that allows you to track values or the processes that coincide within the code.
+This is helpful to test your code to see if it outputs correctly based on the job you require it to do